-New Jersey Extends Statute of Limitations for Victims of Child Sexual Abuse
+New Jersey Extends Statute of Limitations For Victims of Child Sexual Abuse

-Since the discovery of widespread sexual abuse of children including sexual abuse by members of the Catholic church and other religious establishments, the need to consider changing sexual abuse laws has become evident.
+Since the discovery of widespread sexual abuse of children by members of the Catholic church and other religious establishments, the need to consider changing sexual abuse laws has become evident.
 The harm sexual abuse causes to children can take years to manifest.
 When trusted adults tried to cover-up abuse, the trauma to children can result in denial, shame, and an inability to understand or believe they experienced sexual abuse.

 Currently, individuals who are abused as children, in many states have only until their early 20s to pursue remedies in court.
 Studies make it clear, however, that it can take children decades to be able to disclose, confront, and even acknowledge sexual abuse.
 It can take even longer when the accused is actively engaged in hiding the facts.